xcloudx01/SpotifyMigrator/README.md

 5. Add the email of the other account you are not currently logged in (new or old) to give it access to the application.

 #### Setting up the config
-Grab the Client ID and the Client Secret from your application and put them in the file config.json (replace CHANGEME)
+Go back to the developer dashboard, click on the app you made, grab the Client ID and the Client Secret and put them in the file config.json (replace CHANGEME).

 #### Start the app
 ```sh